Clibor is a clipboard history manager. Give it a try!

 </content>

-Of course, all communication between the client and server is encrypted, but when text is encrypted, it is synchronized with Evernote’s servers in encrypted form, so that even if a note is indeed leaked, the encrypted text is protected.
+However, when text is encrypted, it is synchronized with Evernote’s servers in its encrypted form, ensuring that even if a note is leaked, the encrypted text remains protected.

-Please refer to the following article.
+Please refer to the following article:

-For example
+For example:

-• Notion’s data was illegally leaked.
+• Notion’s data is illegally leaked.

 Sponsored Links